wso2-attic/identity-sdks-js/oauth-web-worker/README.md

     });
 ```

-The `customGrant()` methods takes a config object that has the following attributes as the argument.
+The `customGrant()` methods takes a config object as the argument that has the following attribute.

 ```typescript
 export interface CustomGrantRequestParams {